ehmicky/autoserver/docs/server/data_model/collections.md

 # Empty values

-Attributes with `undefined` or `null` values are considered empty, and are treated the same way, and are converted to unset attributes.
+Attributes with `undefined` or `null` values are considered empty, are treated the same way and are converted to unset attributes.

-I.e.:
+Each example below is treated the same way and converted to the last form.

 <!-- eslint-skip -->
 ```js